axcheron/axcheron.github.io/_pages/trainings.md

 ## Web Security Academy

 The [Web Security Academy](https://portswigger.net/web-security) contains free training on cybersecurity topics, including security vulnerabilities, techniques for finding and exploiting security flaws, and defensive measures for avoiding them.

+## Computer Network Security

+The [CNS - CTF Crunch](https://ocw.cs.pub.ro/courses/cns) course aims at providing a set of tools for vulnerability assessment and security calibration both at the network and at the operating system level.
+You will spend a large part of the labs and assignments working with *binaries*.
+You will have to find vulnerabilities in those binaries, then exploit them and  fix the vulnerabilities in order to illustrate various secure coding practices.